convox/docs/docs/deployment/rolling-updates.md

 The number of new processes started at a time is configurable so large Apps can be fully rolled out in 10 minutes.

-Rollouts and rollbacks do not cause any service downtime.
+Rollouts and rollbacks do not cause any Service downtime.

 ## Rollout